gongahkia/personal-wiki/PHP.md

 <?php

 // ---------- CONSTANT ----------
-    // constants are defined using define() and cannot be changed at runtime
+    // constants are defined using define() or the keyword const WITHOUT $ and cannot be changed at runtime
     // constants can be accessed by calling it without a $

+const watermelon = "I cannot be changed at runtime, change me upon intialization only";
 define("FOO", "something"); // defines a constant variable called FOO of string value 'something' echo FOO; // prints 'something' echo 'This outputs ' .
 FOO // prints 'This outputs something'